-The G5138P is a high performance AC/DC power supply controller which uses digital control technology to build peak current mode PWM flyback power supplies.
-The device operates in quasi-resonant mode to provide high efficiency along with a number of key built-in protection features while minimizing the external component count, simplifying EMI design and lowering the total bill of material cost.
-The -K version can operate at peak power mode with momentary peak power higher than the maximum continuous output power without design cost and size increase.
-The G5138P removes the need for secondary feedback circuit while achieving excellent line and load regulation.
+The HT1335P is a high performance AC/DC power supply controller which uses digital control technology to build peak current mode PWM flyback power supplies.
+The device includes an internal power MOSFET and operates in quasi-resonant mode to provide high efficiency along with a number of key built-in protection features while minimizing the external component count, simplifying EMI design and lowers the total bill of material cost.
+The HT1335P removes the need for secondary feedback circuit while achieving excellent line and load regulation.
 It also eliminates the need for loop compensation components while maintaining stability over all operating conditions.
-Pulse-by-pulse waveform analysis allows for a loop response that is much faster than traditional solutions. resulting in improved dynamic load response for both one-time and repetitive load transients.
+Pulse-by-pulse waveform analysis allows for a loop response that is much faster than traditional solutions, resulting in improved dynamic load response for both one-time and repetitive load transients.
 The built-in power limit function enables optimized transformer design in universal off-line applications and allows for a wide input voltage range.
-GlobalSemi's innovative proprietary technology ensures that power supplies built with the G5138P can achieve both highest average active efficiency and have fast dynamic load response in a compact form factor in typical applications.
+Hunch's innovative proprietary technology ensures that power supplies built with the HT1335P can achieve both highest average active efficiency and have fast dynamic load response in a compact form factor in typical applications.